Parlor Palm vs. Cat Palm (Differences and Similarities)

 Both Double as Indoor and Outdoor Plants

 Both plants thrive in bright light conditions and are found naturally in the tropical outdoors.
 Because of this, the cat palm and parlor palm do well in outdoor conditions.
+If you notice that your palm needs more light or is growing larger in its indoor space, you can easily take it outdoors on your patio or garden.

 The cat palm and parlor palm are not restricted to an indoor living space.
 Having a plant that you can move around when needed is great when you enjoy switching up your space often.